-Having a lifelong condition like IBD is extremely challenging.
-As well as managing physical symptoms, there are many emotional consequences that can impact how well you cope with the disease.
+Having a lifelong condition like IBD can be extremely challenging.
+As well as managing physical symptoms, there are many emotional consequences that can even impact how well you are able to cope with the disease.

-By learning to care for your mental health, you can become more resilient to the stresses brought on by IBD and in turn lower your risk of flare-ups.
+My favorite TED talk ever is called making stress your friend.
+You can apply the lessons from the research presented in it by incorporating your own mental health tools to become more resilient to the stresses brought on by IBD and in turn lower your risk of flare-ups.

 Here we share how to support your recovery by understanding the impacts of stress and becoming more resilient.